Latest

 Anna

-- Anna Cook, Artichoke on Crown of Light
+Anna Cook, Artichoke

 • Fantastic - myself, husband & 2 children (7 &11) attended on Friday 18th Nov and although we didn't see everything we thoroughly enjoyed the spectacular sights.
 My favourites were the displays at the cathedral - on the building itself, the hanging vests inside, the fire displays at the rear and the illuminated figures on the way down South Bailey.
 It was very busy but I can't wait to come back when you return.
 As previously suggested the event should be over more nights, every weekend in November would be fantastic in the run up to Christmas.